apiverve/horoscope.Python-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "color": "orange",
+    "color": "green",
     "compatibility": [
       "leo",
       "sagittarius"
     ],
-    "horoscope": "Today is the perfect day to focus on your personal growth and development, Aries.
-You may find yourself feeling creative and inspired, so make sure to channel that energy into something productive.
-Take some time to reflect on your goals and aspirations, and make a plan for how you can achieve them.
-Remember to stay true to yourself and trust your instincts as you move forward.", "luckyNumber": 50,
+    "horoscope": "Today is a day to focus on your inner self, Aries.
+Take some time to reflect on your emotions and address any unresolved issues.
+Trust your intuition and don't be afraid to express your feelings openly.
+Remember to take care of yourself both mentally and physically.
+You may also feel a strong urge to connect with nature or spend time outdoors.
+Embrace this opportunity to ground yourself and find peace in the beauty of the natural world.", "luckyNumber": 62,
-    "luckyTime": "2:00 PM",
+    "luckyTime": "10:00 AM",
-    "mood": "anxious",
+    "mood": "stressed",
     "sign": "aries",
     "zodiac": {
       "element": "fire",